chixonator/Module-Lookup/README.md

 # Module-Lookup
-Module Lookup (type ML! "exact item name" to view attributes of modules/ships) Discord Bot for EVE Online that will get attributes for any module/ship https://discordapp.com/api/oauth2/authorize?client_id=532012410408534017&permissions=0&scope=bot Made by: chixonator legends and Natuli
+Module Lookup (type ML! "exact item name" to view attributes of modules/ships) Discord Bot for EVE Online that will get attributes for any module/ship (may take a minute for it to load attributes at first) https://discordapp.com/api/oauth2/authorize?client_id=532012410408534017&permissions=0&scope=bot Made by: chixonator legends and Natuli